ku21fan/COO-Comic-Onomatopoeia/ABCNetv2/README.md

-## Acknowledgements
-This implementation has been based on the repository [ABCNetv2 (part of AdelaiDet)](https://github.com/aim-uofa/AdelaiDet/tree/master/configs/BAText).

 ## Visualization
 The figures show the ground truth, prediction by ABCNet v2, and prediction by MTS v3, respectively.
 The green regions are the predicted regions and the red circles are failures.